Table of Contents

 Another example of biophilia application in European cities is the “Milan Forest” project in the Italian city of Milan.
 This project, started in 2013, aims to plant three million trees in the city by 2030, with the goal of improving air quality and reducing the carbon footprint.
 The project also aims to create new green spaces and improve the biodiversity of the city.

-Application of Biophilia in Cities: Italyapplication of biophilia in cities
+Application of Biophilia in Cities: Italy

 As we mentioned, Italy has also implemented biophilia in various cities across the country.
 Here are some examples of biophilia application in Italian cities: